mekanii/GO25/Indonesia Millenial and Gen Z Report 2025.md

 When examining the brand preferences of these digital-savvy consumers, distinct differences between Gen Z and Millennials become apparent.
 Gen Z exhibits a strong preference for purely digital platforms, with 68% having top-of-mind awareness for SeaBank and 75% for blu by BCA Digital.
 These platforms align with Gen Z’s tech-forward mindset, offering the innovation and accessibility that they highly value.

 Millennials, however, show a slightly different tendency.
-Brands like Bank Jago, with 62% top-ofmind awareness, and Livin’ by Mandiri, leading at 88%, are more favored.
+Brands like Bank Jago, with 62% top-of-mind awareness, and Livin’ by Mandiri, leading at 88%, are more favored.
 These preferences indicate that Millennials may appreciate a combination of traditional banking reliability and the modern convenience of digital solutions.
 These brands have effectively transitioned into the digital space, offering the best of both worlds, which resonates well with Millennial consumers.

 <p align="center">
   <img src="assets/image/24.png" alt="usage-of-selected-e-wallet-services">